Life As an Industrial Production Manager

 - Review plans and confer with research or support staff to develop new products or processes.

-When polled, Industrial Production Managers say the following skills are most frequently used in their jobs:
+Industrial Production Managers state the following job skills are important in their day-to-day work.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.